C-H-Fahy/SnakesAndLadders/README.txt

 this seems to have nothing to do with my code.

-Due to this I would recommend running it from the python command line (which on windows is done thru just double clicking the SnakesAndLadders.py)
+Due to this I would recommend running it from the python command line (which on windows is done thru just double clicking main.py)

 Thank you for reading